From The Giant’s Campaign, a Novel

 A delighted chuckle emanated from the helmet.
 “Do you—”

 The hurried clomping of booted feet interrupted him.
-Limax bent to retrieve Bugclaw from the ground, and pulled back just in time as it lashed out at him.
+Limax bent to retrieve Bugclaw from the ground, but pulled back just in time as it lashed out at him.
 Megaera put the armband in her belt pouch, scrambled forward, and grabbed the flail handle.
 The malice of the weapon slammed into her mind, the head extruded its iron-rending claws and poised to strike her, but this was all familiar.
-With far less effort than she’d needed the first time, she tamed it to her will.
+With far less effort than she’d needed the first time, she subdued it to her will.
 After she’d secreted the flail within her cloak, she backed against the wall.

 A huge orc pounded into view, the ogre close behind.
 The orc came up short, glanced at the corpse, before fixing its eyes on Megaera.
 It fumbled with the key ring at its belt.
 “Master, why do you let this one alone?”